ContainerSolutions/dcos-ansible-packet/README.md

 ## Prerequisites

-* Create an `inventory` file with a single master and at least 3 agents.
+* Create 4 machines or cloud instances, 1 master and 3 agents.

+* Add their hostnames and IPs to `/etc/hosts`

+* Create an `inventory` file.
 The master node can be both a bootstrap and master node which saves costs.
 See the example below.

-* Add hostnames and IPs to `/etc/hosts`

 * SSH into the nodes so your pub key is authorized and Ansible SSH works